g-tumwesigye/wombguard_platform/README.md

 ## Project Overview

-WombGuard is a maternal health web platform for predictive maternal health monitoring, risk assessment and personalized care guidance.
-Built with modern technologies and designed for healthcare providers and expecting mothers in Rwanda and beyond.
+WombGuard is a Predictive Maternal Health System Integrating  Early Pregnancy Risk Detection and Conversational ChatBot for Personalized Pregnancy Care.
+Built with modern technologies and designed for healthcare providers and expecting mothers especailly in low resource settings.

 ### Mission
 To reduce maternal mortality rates through early risk detection, continuous monitoring, and AI-powered personalized care.